-Jesse Williams Steps Out with Minka Kelly as Grey’s Anatomy Star’s Ex Blasts Dating Habits in Custody Battle: Report
+Jesse Williams Says He's 'Working Tirelessly' as a Father After Ex Blasts Dating Habits in Custody Battle

+A rep for the actor released a statement to PEOPLE Thursday regarding his ongoing custody dispute with estranged wife Aryn Drake-Lee.

+“These are matters for the court to decide,” reads the statement.
+“Jesse has been working tirelessly to maintain his bond with their children and it is important to note that the dramatizations made in Aryn’s declaration are a one-sided account made with a specific goal in mind.
+The judge is fully informed on both sides of the story and will be making the final decision.”

-Jesse Williams has once again been spotted out with Minka Kelly just as his estranged wife Aryn Drake-Lee is claiming the two children she shares with her ex are suffering emotional trauma at seeing Williams with a string of different women.
+The statement comes days after Williams, 35, was once again spotted out with Minka Kelly on Monday just as Drake-Lee claimed the two children she shares with her ex are suffering emotional trauma at seeing Williams with a string of different women.

-Shortly after Williams, 35, and Kelly, 37, spent Saturday night together out at Largo at the Coronet in Los Angeles, TMZ reports Drake-Lee has taken a more drastic step in the exes’ ongoing custody dispute over their two children — daughter Sadie, 3, and son Maceo, 2 — requesting sole custody and further asking the court to restrict Williams introducing new girlfriends to the kids before any future relationships hit the six-month mark.
+Shortly after Williams and Kelly, 37, spent Saturday night together out at Largo at the Coronet in Los Angeles, TMZ reports Drake-Lee took a drastic step in the exes’ negotiation over their two children — daughter Sadie, 3, and son Maceo, 2 — requesting sole custody and further asking the court to restrict Williams introducing new girlfriends to the kids before any future relationships hit the six-month mark.

 According to documents obtained by TMZ, Drake-Lee additionally cited flare-ups of Williams’ temper, including an alleged death threat he made during a road rage incident, as another reason why she be the sole custodian of the children.

-Her filing comes two months after Williams filed for joint legal and physical custody of the two children in June.
+Her filing came two months after Williams filed for joint legal and physical custody of the two children in June.
 “I have repeatedly asked for more time with the children but Aryn, who insists that all of our communications be strictly through counsel which results in unnecessary delay and costs, has either ignored my requests or flatly refused without explanation,” Williams’ filing stated.
 “I am therefore requesting a Court order for a joint physical custody parenting plan … so that Aryn will no longer be the sole, unregulated gatekeeper of my custodial time with our children.”

-Reps for Williams did not immediately respond to PEOPLE’s request for comment, but he did take to Twitter, where he cryptically tweeted, “Desperate times call for desperate measures” on Tuesday afternoon.
+Williams took to Twitter on Tuesday afternoon, cryptically tweeting, “Desperate times call for desperate measures.”

 As for Williams and Kelly, a source confirmed to PEOPLE last month that the Grey’s Anatomy star is spending time with former Friday Night Lights star Kelly.